colabobio/sciviewer/README.md

 ```
 from sciviewer import SCIViewer
-svobj = SCIViewer(umap, expr)
+svobj = SCIViewer(expr, umap)
 svobj.explore_data()
 ```

 Running the code above will cause the visualizer to appear.
+The umap and expression data can now be provided directly as a [Scanpy AnnData](https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata) object.
 Click the video link below for a ~3 minute tutorial on how to use the visualizer:

 [![Watch the video](https://img.youtube.com/vi/YgvMmvgFFE0/maxresdefault.jpg)](https://youtu.be/YgvMmvgFFE0)

 ## Some key usage points:
- - The expression data can be provided as a Pandas DataFrame, a Numpy ndarray, or as a scipy sparse [csc_matrix](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html).
+ - __Inputs__: The expression data can be provided as a Scanpy AnnData, Pandas DataFrame, a Numpy ndarray, or as a scipy sparse [csc_matrix](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html).
+ - __AnnData expression__: For AnnData objects, the expression data are accessed from the .X attribute by default.
+Setting the use_raw argument to True causes it to be accessed from the .raw.X attribute instead.
+If the data are sparse, sciviewer requires it to be in the csc_matrix format.
+See the tutorial for how to convert between sparse matrix formats
- - Providing the data as a csc_matrix is recommended for large datasets as it can lead to a considerable (1-2 order or magnitude) performance speedup.
+ - __Sparsity__: Providing the data as a sparse csc_matrix is recommended for large datasets as it can lead to a considerable (1-2 order or magnitude) performance speedup.
 See [this notebook](./examples/sciviewer_example_50K_Tcell.ipynb) as an example.
- - If the expression data is provided as a Pandas DataFrame, the cell names are inferred from the index and the gene names are inferred from the columns.
-Otherwise, the gene names and cell names can be provided when initializing the SCIViewer class with the gene_names and cell_names arguments.
+ - __Gene/cell names__: If the expression data is provided as a Pandas DataFrame, the cell names are inferred from the index and the gene names are inferred from the columns.
+If it is provided as a Scanpy AnnData, the gene names come from the index of the .var attribute and the cell names come from the index of the .obs attribute.
+Otherwise, the gene names and cell names can be provided when initializing the SCIViewer class with the gene_names and cell_names arguments, or will be initialized with generic names.
- - The selected_cells attribute of the sciviewer object is updated whenever a new set of cells are selected, regardless of the mode, and contains information about the selected cells.
+ - __Real time updating of python variables__ The selected_cells attribute of the sciviewer object is updated whenever a new set of cells are selected, regardless of the mode, and contains information about the selected cells.
 The results_proj_correlation attribute of the sciviewer object is updated whenever a new selection is made in the "directional" mode and contains the Pearson correlation and P-values of all genes for the selected direction and cells.
 The results_diffexpr attribute is updated when a new selection is made in the "differential" mode and contains the T-statistic and P-value for the differential expression test (simple Welch's T-test).
 These are updated in real time as the visualizer is in use.

 See the example notebooks for more details